Notable People

 Marc Jacobs still matters for a simple reason: he helped teach modern fashion how to metabolize contradiction.

 He showed that bad taste, youth culture, luxury aspiration, commercial accessories, and serious design labor did not have to live in separate rooms.
-He made it easier for later designers to treat culture itself as material, not just fabric and silhouette.
+He made it easier for later designers to treat culture itself as material, alongside fabric and silhouette.
 And he did so while keeping one foot in New York and the other in the global luxury system.

 That is a more durable contribution than any single bag or season.
 Jacobs turned taste into a moving target and built a career by reaching it just before everyone else did.